-Currently, no excavation boundary modifications are proposed for existing utilities except for a limited restriction around the high-voltage power line foundations in the areas of RZ-D-01 and - 02.
+Currently, no excavation boundary modifications are proposed for existing utilities except for a limited restriction around the high-voltage power line foundations in the areas of RZ-D-02, RZ-D-3, and RZ-D-12.
 However, as shown on Figure 2, a number of overhead and buried utilities are present in proposed excavation areas.
-It is Tronox's intent to excavate to the boundaries and depths shown on Figure 1.
+It is Tronox's intent to meet with NDEP to discuss any known areas where excavation extent and depth may be altered from the plan due to interference with utility lines as soon as they are identified.
 As the work proceeds, depending on the location and depth of active utilities, it may become necessary to keep some existing soil in place for support of utilities that cannot be moved or temporarily taken out of service.
 If and when these situations arise, Tronox will contact NDEP to discuss the situation and proposed measures.